hugoShaka/teleport-challenge/README.md

 between two timer ticks exceeds the map size.
 The program might not detect IP scans if the amount of connecting IPs exceeds the map size.

-This program requires a Linux kernel newer than 4.20.
+This program requires a Linux kernel newer than 5.7 (because of the `bpf_link` usage).

 ### Security considerations